Skip to Content

 We Were Assigned Cabin 13556

-I did notice this symbol on the deck plan though and when I looked at the key I realised that this meant that our cabin was adjoining to another cabin.
+I did notice this symbol on the deck plan, though.
+When I looked at the key, I realised that this meant that our cabin was adjoining the next door cabin.

 interconnecting cabins

-Many people, including my friend Gary from Tips for Travellers channel avoid cabins with adjoining doors due to the extra noise that you can sometimes hear between cabins.
+Many people – including my friend Gary from the Tips for Travellers channel – avoid cabins with adjoining doors due to the extra noise that can sometimes be heard between cabins.

-I asked Gary for for a comment and he said he detested cabins with adjoining doors.
-That’s a strong word.
+I asked Gary Bembridge for a comment, and he said he detested cabins with adjoining doors.
+That’s a strong word!

 If you don’t know the person next door, the door will be locked of course.
 There are actually usually 2 doors, one on both sides so you both can lock your own door if you want.